top of page

 Jesus the Jew

-Jesus' heritage is impressive, as it goes back to the beginning of the Jewish people, starting with God's covenant with Abraham.
-Matthew highlighted the number fourteen because this was the mathematical value of David's name in Hebrew: 4 + 6 + 4 (ד ו ד) = 14.
+Jesus' heritage is remarkable, tracing back to the very origins of Israel and to God's covenant with Abraham.
+Matthew emphasizes the number fourteen, not arbitrarily, but because in Hebrew it corresponds to the numerical value of David's name: 4 + 6 + 4 (ד ו ד) = 14—linking the Messiah explicitly to the line of Israel's greatest king.

 Man with curly hair and beard in light robe stands outdoors with palm leaves in background, appearing calm and serious.